 I've come to realize that sometimes, with boating simpler really is better.
 (If you don't believe me, read Simple Boating).
 I may even have to take it up as a new hobby, but first, I'll have to learn how to choose the right SUP for me, and check out the Best Stand Up Paddle Boards.

-Editor's Note: This article was originally published in September 2014 and updated in May 2018.
+Editor's Note: This article was originally published in September 2014, updated in May 2018 and March 2020.